clentolarte/ComSci2-Yearlong-Project/README.md

 5. Follow the on-screen instructions to enter student names and grades.

 ##Example Output
-Enter student name: Alice
-Enter grade: 89

-Final grade for Alice: 89.0 (B)

-Do you want to add another student? (yes/no): yes

-Enter student name: Ben
-Enter grade: 95

-Final grade for Ben: 95.0 (A)

-Class average: 92.0
+Enter "EVC_INTERN" to become an intern, "EVC_DORM_MANAGER" to be a dorm manager.
+(if you entered EVC_INTERN) Choose which reason why you are gonna go out (Go home/Competitions/Others) (if you entered EVC_DORM_MANAGER) Pending Requests:  1
+                                  Finished Requests:

 ## Contributors
-- Student 1: Name of member 1 (input validation, user interface)
+- Student 1: Clent Noelson S. Olarte(input validation, user interface)
-- Student 2: Name of member 2 (grade logic and average calculation)
+- Student 2: Mikhail
-- Student 3: Name of member 3 (letter grade conversion and testing)